pie chart

 Army: 4

 The horrors that make up this deck’s fighting force mean business!
 There’s twenty one of them, ready to drain face at the behest of the captain.
-Well over half of them I would consider to be very strong combatants, with (potentially) high power and toughness scores.
+Well over half of them can be considered very strong combatants, with (potentially) high power and toughness scores.
 Three of the deck’s creatures can spawn tokens.
-The remaining critters have been added to cheapen castings, increase mill potential and simply to add some other utility purposes.
+The remaining critters have been added to cheapen castings, increase mill potential and add some other utility purposes.

 Commander: 2